arnaualbert/bioinformatics-tools/README.md

 of length at most 1000 nt.

-Return: Four integers (separated by spaces) counting the respective number of times that the symbols 'A', 'C', 'G', and 'T' occur in s
+Return: Four integers (separated by spaces) counting the respective number of times that the symbols 'A', 'C', 'G', and 'T' occur in s.
-.

 ### - [Ir al índice](#Indice).